Salvador94Chava/watch-chill/README.md

 ---
 ## Credits
-This are the team members, for the proyect Watch&Chill
+This are the team members, for the proyect Watch&Chill:

 - Guillermo Lazo